Apple iPhone 13 vs Apple iPhone SE (3rd Gen)

 Who should buy each?

-Choose the Apple iPhone SE (3rd Gen) if: you need a compact phone for one-handed use, you want a more affordable entry into the iPhone ecosystem, or you prefer the classic Home button design.
+Choose the Apple iPhone SE (3rd Gen) if: you prefer a compact design for one-handed use, want to save money while still getting flagship performance, or appreciate the classic Touch ID Home button.
 (4.7" display, 2018 mAh battery)

 Conclusion